Resolving Your Concerns

 Internal Complaint Review Panel

 Under section 119 of the Child, Youth and Family Services Act.
 2017 (CYFSA), you have the right to complain to a Society relating to a service you have sought or received from that Society.
 If your complaint is eligible to be heard by the CCAS Internal Complaint Review Panel, we will arrange a date for a hearing with the Panel.
 This hearing must be held within 14 days after you have been notified that a Panel will be held, unless you need more time.
 You may have one support person present at the meeting.
 The Panel includes senior staff who have not been directly involved with you and your family, and a person who is not employed by CCAS.
 During the Panel hearing, you will discuss your complaint with the Panel.
 The goal of the Panel is to try to resolve the complaint with a solution that works for everyone.
-Within 14 days of meeting with the Panel, you and the Executive Director will receive the Panel’s decision or outcome in writing.
+Within 14 days of meeting with the Panel, you and the Chief Executive Officer will receive the Panel’s decision or outcome in writing.
 If at any point in the complaint review process the complaint is resolved to your satisfaction, CCAS will send you confirmation of the resolution in writing.

 Child and Family Services Review Board